Distance measuring equipment: Operation

 In its first iteration, a DME-equipped airplane used the equipment to determine and display its distance from a land-based transponder by sending and receiving pulse pairs.
-The ground stations are typically collocated with VORs or VORTACs.
-A low-power DME can be collocated with an ILS or MLS where it provides an accurate distance to touchdown, similar to that otherwise provided by ILS marker beacons (and, in many instances, permitting removal of the latter).
+The ground stations are typically co-located with VORs or VORTACs.
+A low-power (100 W) DME can be co-located with an ILS or MLS, where it provides an accurate distance to touchdown, similar to that otherwise provided by ILS marker beacons.

 A newer role for DMEs is DME/DME area navigation (RNAV).
 Owing to the generally superior accuracy of DME relative to VOR, navigation using two DMEs (using trilateration/distance) permits operations that navigating with VOR/DME (using azimuth/distance) does not.
 However, it requires that the aircraft have RNAV capabilities, and some operations also require an inertial reference unit.

 A typical DME ground transponder for en-route or terminal navigation will have a 1 kW peak pulse output on the assigned UHF channel.